rensked/labtest/README.md

 Now you'll again send telemetry data to the Azure IoT Hub.

 1. Open in Visual Studio the **xxxxxx.sln** solution located at **/xxxxx** folder.

+1. In case you have not done this, enter the connection string of the registred device in **MainPage.xaml.cs**.
+This information can be retrieved in **Device explorer**

 1. Press **F5** to run and debug the application.